Updated October 2017

 OperationMessagestable that may be helpful.

-This article described the basics of how to install and set up SQL Clone, and the basics of how it works.
-Once all the parts are installed and configured, the process of creating data images and clones is straightforward.
+The process of creating images and clones for database provisioning with SQL Clone is straightforward.
 Image creation will take about as long as restoring a database and storing the image will require about as much space as the original database.
 However, once we have this image, we can create from it any number of database clones, and each developer and tester can work on their own isolated clone database, without affecting the work of others.

 Likewise, the team can achieve much more in the testing window because they have a fast, reliable provisioning process that allow them to spin up multiple copies of a database quickly.
 Realistic data sets can be incorporated into their testing cycles, making it possible to catch data-related problems much earlier in development.